Craniace/Customer_Review/README.md

-# Airline_Passenger_Satisfaction
+# Passenger Satisfaction Survey 🛫😃😞

-The dataset contains an airline passenger satisfaction survey.
-What factors are highly correlated to a satisfied (or dissatisfied) passenger
+## Overview
-Gender: Gender of the passengers (Female, Male) Customer Type: The customer type (Loyal customer, disloyal customer)
+This repository contains the analysis of an airline passenger satisfaction survey.
+The goal is to predict whether a passenger is satisfied or dissatisfied based on various features.

 These are the following features information about the passengers of an airline: